greg7mdp/parallel-hashmap/README.md

 ![index computation cost](https://github.com/greg7mdp/parallel-hashmap/blob/master/img/idx_computation_cost.PNG?raw=true)

 As for the hash value computation, fortunately we can eliminate this cost by providing the computed hash to the submap functions, so that it is computed only once.
-This is exactly what I have done in my implementation of the parallel_hash_map within the Abseil library, adding a few extra APIs to the Abseil internal raw_hash_map.h header, which allow the parallel_hash_map to pass the precomputed hash value to the underlying submaps.
+This is exactly what I have done in my implementation of the *parallel_hash_map* within the Abseil library, adding a few extra APIs to the Abseil internal raw_hash_map.h header, which allow the *parallel_hash_map* to pass the precomputed hash value to the underlying submaps.

 So we have all but eliminated the cost of the first step, and seen that the cost of the second step is very minimal.
-At this point we expect that the parallel_hash_map performance will be close to the one of its underlying *flat_hash_map*, and this is confirmed by the chart below:
+At this point we expect that the *parallel_hash_map* performance will be close to the one of its underlying *flat_hash_map*, and this is confirmed by the chart below:

 ![stl_flat_par comparison](https://github.com/greg7mdp/parallel-hashmap/blob/master/img/stl_flat_par_speed.PNG?raw=true)

-Indeed, because of the scale is somewhat compressed due to the longer times of the std::unordered_map, we can barely distinguish between the blue curve of the *flat_hash_map* and the red curve of the parallel_hash_map.
+Indeed, because of the scale is somewhat compressed due to the longer times of the std::unordered_map, we can barely distinguish between the blue curve of the *flat_hash_map* and the red curve of the *parallel_hash_map*.
 So let's look at a graph without the std::unordered_map:

 ![flat_par comparison](https://github.com/greg7mdp/parallel-hashmap/blob/master/img/flat_par_speed.PNG?raw=true)

-This last graph that the parallel_hash_map is slightly slower especially for smaller table sizes.
-For a reason not obvious to me (maybe better memory locality), the speeds of the parallel_hash_map and *flat_hash_map* are essentially undistinguishable for larger map sizes (> 80 million values).
+This last graph shows that the *parallel_hash_map* is slightly slower especially for smaller table sizes.
+For a reason not obvious to me (maybe better memory locality), the speeds of the *parallel_hash_map* and *flat_hash_map* are essentially undistinguishable for larger map sizes (> 80 million values).

 ### Are we done yet?

 This is already looking pretty good.
 For large hash_maps, the *parallel_flat_hash_map* is a very appealing solution, as it provides essentially the excellent performance of the *flat_hash_map*, while virtually eliminating the peaks of memory usage which occur when the hash table resizes.

-But there is another aspect of the inherent parallelism of the parallel_hash_map which is interesting to explore.
+But there is another aspect of the inherent parallelism of the *parallel_hash_map* which is interesting to explore.
 As we know, typical hashmaps cannot be modified from multiple threads without explicit synchronization.
 And bracketing write accesses to a shared hash_map with synchronization primitives, such as mutexes, can reduce the concurrency of our program, and even cause deadlocks.

-Because the parallel_hash_map is built of sixteen separate submaps, it posesses some intrinsic parallelism.
-Indeed, suppose you can make sure that different threads will use different submaps, you would be able to insert into the same parallel_hash_map at the same time from the different threads without any locking.
+Because the *parallel_hash_map* is made of sixteen separate submaps, it posesses some intrinsic parallelism.
+Indeed, suppose you can make sure that different threads will use different submaps, you would be able to insert into the same *parallel_hash_map* at the same time from the different threads without any locking.

-### Using the intrinsic parallelism of the parallel_hash_map to insert values from multiple threads, lock free.
+### Using the intrinsic parallelism of the *parallel_hash_map* to insert values from multiple threads, lock free.

 So, if you can iterate over the values you want to insert into the hash table, the idea is that each thread will iterate over all values, and then for each value: